 “[Publicly owned utilities] are able to charge significantly lower rates and send a lot of money back to their communities, which is pretty advantageous,” said Greg Woodring, president of Ann Arbor for Public Power, an advocacy organization.

-Private utilities negotiate special rates behind closed doors with large customers like auto plants, but the TVA offers an average industrial rate of $4.58 per kWh, while DTE’s and Consumers Energy’s average rates for its largest users are $7.59 and $10.94, respectively.
+Private utilities negotiate special rates behind closed doors with large customers like auto plants, but the TVA offers an average industrial rate of 4.58 cents per kWh, while DTE’s and Consumers Energy’s average rates for its largest users are 7.59 cents and 10.94 cents, respectively.
 Battery plants consume five times more electricity than a traditional auto assembly plant, Farley said, and an industrial customer using that much power could save $18 million to $35 million annually in TVA territory versus DTE or Consumers Energy territory.

 The TVA also expects its industrial rates to remain flat over the next 10 years, and its prices have dropped in recent years, the company told Outlier.

 Cox Automotive executive analyst Michelle Krebs said she didn’t know particulars about how utility rates factor into companies’ decisions but added that the savings could be important.

 “Currently, electric vehicles generally are not profitable and may not be for some time,” she said.
 “Every penny counts as automakers consider where they will build EVs.”

 Ford isn’t alone.
 Even when Clarios, one of the world’s largest electric vehicle battery manufacturers, opened a plant in Michigan, it did so in Holland, a city served by a small public utility.
 Consumers Energy territory surrounds the city, but an industrial customer like a battery plant could save $20 million annually in an area served by the Holland Board of Public Works, instead of Consumers.
 Clarios also ran another plant in public utility territory in Delaware until it recently closed.